 Why sales and marketing alignment is important

 Marketing is often considered a long-term game, setting a foundation for a strong brand and generating marketing qualified leads.
 Salespeople, on the other hand, are looking to meet their sales quotas and to help prospects to solve problems.
-The sales team wants to know what marketing team can do for them now, so that they can make the sale today.
+The sales team wants to know what the marketing team can do for them now so that they can make the sale today.

 What makes a positive buying experience from the perspective of a customer?

 Second, the seller has to make the value proposition clear.
 In other words, communicate how your organization’s solution solves the buyer’s unique problems.
 This value proposition should be consistent from one interaction to another.

 Every interaction, whether with a salesperson or through digital channels, should also feel simple and streamlined.
 The journey a lead takes must feel natural and reasonable in order to keep their attention as you move them through the funnel.